obstropolos/sprig/README.md

 on those needing review or those ready to merge.

 ### To Dos
-- [ ] Add a refresh to avoid cached items getting stale
+- Add assignment capabilities to tag slack members
-- [ ] Add assignment capabilities to tag slack members
+- Add the ability to add all PRs from a single repo

 ## Functional Requirements
 - Flask
 - Python 3+
 - A Slack workspace

-- ngrok (if testing locally)
+These instructions use ngrok for testing.

 ## API Requirements
 - Slack OAUTH token (obtained in this guide)